2001-2021 W 41st Ave and 5683-5685 Maple St rezoning application

 I appreciate the Sustainable Design Strategy report.
 However under Vancouver's policy they must provide an additional statement as B.6.2.
 All projects shall report the life-cycle equivalent carbon dioxide emissions (i.e. global warming potential impact, or ‘embodied carbon’) of each building, in kgCO2e/m2, as calculated by a whole-building life-cycle assessment (LCA).
 Can you please provide this information?
 Thank you

-j pierce asked about 3 years ago
+j pierce asked over 3 years ago

 The carbon emissions document is provided on the project page and can be found here.
 All matter has been brought to the attention of the Sustainability staff who will take this into consideration as part of their review.